-Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
+Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
+Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
 The Title IX Notice reads, "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX).

 At CGI, we presently are unable to accept Title IV funds.
 That does not mean, however, that our students do not receive any kind of federal funds that may assist them with paying for their education.
-There are many types of federal funding, such as the GI Bill®, that are not always obvious.
+There are many types of federal funding, such as the GI Bill®, GI Bill® is a registered trademark of the U.S. Department of Veteran Affairs (VA).
 Because we cannot know what types of federal funding a student may be receiving, it is in our best interests to comply with policy requirements.
 There are three laws that govern CGI's policies and procedures regarding sex discrimination and sexual misconduct.
 Those include Title IX of the Education Amendments Act of 1972, the Clery Act, and the Violence Against Women Act.